vengi-voxel/vengi/docs/LUAScript.md

 * `region()`: Return the region of the volume.

+* `translate(x, [y, z])`: Translates the region of the volume.
+Keep in mind that this is not supported by every output format.

 * `setVoxel(x, y, z, color)`: Set the given color at the given coordinates in the volume. `color` must be in the range `[0-255]`.

 ## Vectors